JanPoonthong/dotflies/vim.md

 :'<,'>s/^.*$/"&",/ add string around the word, in visual mode
 <CTRL-V>s<ESC>, for changing(substitute) inside visual block
-To resize all windows to equal dimensions Ctrl-w =
+To resize all windows to equal dimensions Ctrl-w = indent and deindent in insert is ctrl + d and ctrl + t
 ```